-- For both application scenarios the number of bioclimate types resulting from the pre-structuring was considerably smaller than the number of grid cells.
+For both application scenarios the number of bioclimate types resulting from the pre-structuring was considerably smaller than the number of grid cells.
 However, the resulting number of types differed in absolute as well as relative terms (Table 4).
-The simulation area of application scenario A1 always contained fewer bioclimate types than A2 (E1: ~ factor 2; E2 and E3: ~ factor 4).
-Moreover, the resulting ratio of bioclimate types to grid cells was 15 much smaller (E1: ~ factor 20; E2 and E3: ~ factor 40).
-As suggested in Sect.
+The simulation area of application scenario A1 always contained fewer bioclimate types than A2 (E1: $\sim$ factor 2; E2 and E3: $\sim$ factor 4).
+Moreover, the resulting ratio of bioclimate types to grid cells was much smaller (E1: $\sim$ factor 20; E2 and E3: $\sim$ factor 40).
+As suggested in

+Table 4.
+Number of bioclimate types resulting from the three different sets of bioclimate bins (E1-E3 - Table 2).
+For both application scenarios (A1 and A2), absolute numbers of bioclimate types and percentages relative to the number of stockable cells of the simulation area (see Table 1) are listed.

+Sect.
 3.2.1, this is due to the higher spatial homogeneity, the finer spatial resolution and the smaller spatial extent (and thereby smaller bioclimatic range) of the simulation area of scenario A1 compared to the simulation area of A2.
 A2's simulation area is divided in a larger number of bioclimate types, with two-thirds as many bioclimate types as cells for the set of bioclimate bins with the finest resolution (E1).
-For this set, thus, more than half of the cells end up with their own - bioclimate type.
-For an example of the distribution of numbers of cells to bioclimate types see Supplement Fig. C.3.
+For this set, thus, more than half of the cells end up with their own bioclimate type.
+For an example of the distribution of numbers of cells to bioclimate types see Supplement Fig. S3.3.

 Averaging of the bioclimate drivers of associated cells to obtain the drivers for the bioclimate types led to small but visible deviations (e.g. Fig. 3c and Supplement Sect.
-C).
-These 25 deviations in the bioclimate driver entail deviations in the simulation results when comparing to results from one layer simulations, i.e. simulations with the original grid cell-based bioclimate driver (see column 1L-PB in Table 5 and Sect.
+S3).
+These deviations in the bioclimate driver entail deviations in the simulation results when comparing to results from onelayer simulations, i.e. simulations with the original grid cellbased bioclimate driver (see column 1L-PB in Table 5 and Sect.
 4.2).
 Using bioclimate bins with a coarser resolution thereby led to larger deviations in the driving bioclimate and, thus, to larger deviations in the simulation results (Table 5).
-In the current implementation of TreeMig-2L these deviations can only be reduced using a finer discretisation into bioclimate

-- 5 bins or more supporting periods.
-The dynamic association of cells to elements on the nonspatial layer cannot reduce this error, because the bioclimate driver is not processed on the single elements but on the bioclimate types.
-The pre-structuring of the simulation area is fundamental for the efficiency of TreeMig-2L, because the thereby obtained static structure is used for the organisation and maintenance of the elements on the non-spatial layer (see - Sect.
+In the current implementation of TreeMig-2L these deviations can only be reduced using a finer discretisation into bioclimate bins or more supporting periods.
+The dynamic association of cells to elements on the non-spatial layer cannot reduce this error, because the bioclimate driver is not processed on the single elements but on the bioclimate types.
+The pre-structuring of the simulation area is fundamental for the efficiency of TreeMig-2L, because the thereby obtained static structure is used for the organisation and maintenance of the elements on the non-spatial layer (see Sect.
 3.1.3).
 However, averaging of the bioclimate in the pre-structuring step could potentially be replaced by a dynamic approach.
-In a dynamic approach, preprocessing of the bioclimate drivers could be re-transferred to the two-dimensional layer.
+In a dynamic approach, pre-processing of the bioclimate drivers could be re-transferred to the two-dimensional layer.
 In each time step of the simulation the bioclimate drivers of each element could then be calculated by averaging the bioclimate of the presently associated cells.
 Whilst this could reduce deviations in the simulation results compared to original one-layer simulations, it would also require more computations and thus could lead to less CPU time reductions (see Sect.
 4.2.2).

-Applying bioclimate types in their current static form is reminiscent of the stratified sampling methods used in explicit spatial upscalings of single site models (Bugmann et al., 2000), and is comparable to the ecoregions used in the forest-landscape model LANDIS (see e.g. Mladenoff and He, 1999; Scheller and Mladenoff, 2004).
-Similarly to cells associated with the same bioclimate type in TreeMig-2L, cells associated with the same ecoregion in LANDIS share important process rates influencing establishment and biomass development (e.g. Scheller and Mladenoff, 2004).
-Like bioclimate types in TreeMig-2L, ecoregions in LANDIS do not need to be contiguous but can be distributed in space (He et al., 1999).
+Applying bioclimate types in their current static form is reminiscent of the stratified sampling methods used